-If you're applying for a mortgage then you will no doubt have to battle with the jargon that comes with it.
-We've explained some of the most common terms in plain English.
+If you’re applying for a mortgage, then you will no doubt have to battle with the mortgage jargon that comes with it.

 The Annual Percentage Rate, or APR, is used to compare one mortgage with another.
-It is the interest rate you will be charged on a particular loan (or mortgage) over the course of an average year.
+It is mortgage lending terminology that describes the interest rate you will be charged on a loan (or mortgage) including any fees or charges over the course of an average year.
 Lenders must display the APR to allow borrowers to make better-informed choices between one mortgage and another.

 Bank of England base rate